top of page

 Learning through Doing – נעשה ונשמע

 Gabby Rosenblum is a student in the Conservative Yeshiva’s Volunteer & Study program.
 Gabby is spending her mornings studying Hebrew and her afternoons volunteering at the Gan (preschool) at Beit Shmuel in Jerusalem.
-Gabby shared her first week experience studying and volunteering:
+Gabby shared her first week experience studying and volunteering.

 As a member of The Conservative Yeshiva Volunteer & Study Program I have the incredible opportunity to study Hebrew at the Yeshiva and spend my afternoons volunteering through Skilled Volunteers For Israel.
 For six weeks, I will spend four days each week volunteering in a classroom at The Gan Beit Shmuel Pre School.
 I spend the afternoons helping to serve lunch, playing with the children, and aiding the teachers in whatever way that I can.